synapse-garden/phoenix/README.md

  - Type: `Application`
  - Main class: `com.sg.pnx.Game`
  - Use classpath of module: `phoenix`
+ - Replace the `Make` step under "Before launch" with `SBT:compile`.

 _See our [Wiki](https://github.com/synapse-garden/phoenix/wiki) for details on the project structure and classes._